WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

 If you are an *Advanced MSc* student and don't have *all* of the above four prerequisites, you can only take this module with special dispensation from the Program Director.

+If you have any doubts, please check with your lecturer either after the lecture or during the lab.

 ### Check the GitLab repository

  * [GitLab](/README.md)